camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Clients SHOULD follow the OIDC and CIBA standard and SHOULD include `openid` in the list of requested scopes.
 The [id token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) contains the `sub` field which is the identifier of the subject of the [OIDC authorization code](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) request respectively the [CIBA authentication request](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#auth_request).

-The Camara authorization server creates the `sub` value.
+The CAMARA authorization server creates the `sub` value.
 Globally unique identifiers, like the MSISDN, should be avoided for privacy reasons.

 ## Purpose

-In Camara `purpose` is used to convey to the user for which purpose an API is used.
+In CAMARA `purpose` is used to convey to the user for which purpose an API is used.
 E.g.: Does the client request the user's location because it wants to show relevant tourist information or is the user's location information protecting the user when they withdraw money from an ATM?

 Purpose has always to be reflected and audited when personal information is accessed or managed in certain legislations (e.g. in EU GDPR).
 To ensure interoperability across different legislations this profile requires that the purpose must always be declared within the supported OIDC or OAuth2 token requests if personal information is accessed or managed.